 The Act provides for liquidated damages of $1,000 or actual damages against any private entity that negligently violates its provisions, or $5,000 or actual damages against any private entity that intentionally or recklessly violates the Act, as well as reasonable attorneys’ fees and costs.

-The employees at Peacock Foods claim that they are required to scan their fingerprints when they clock in and out, but further claim they were never given prior written notice of the purpose for the collection of this information, or the time period during which their information would be stored.
+The employees at Peacock Foods claim that they are required to scan their fingerprints when they clock in and out, but further claim they were never given prior written notice of the purpose for the collection of this information or the time period during which their information would be stored.
 They also allege that Peacock Foods failed to obtain written releases from employees authorizing the collection of their information.

-This lawsuit follows two similar class action lawsuits filed in May of this year by employees of Roundy’s Supermarkets Inc., in which they claimed that Roundy’s collected their fingerprints without their consent in violation of the Act.
-In addition, employees of Superior Air-Ground Ambulance Service Inc., a Chicago-area ambulance service, filed a class action lawsuit in which they alleged that the company was collecting biometric information from its employees without their consent.
+This lawsuit follows two similar class-action lawsuits filed in May of this year by employees of Roundy’s Supermarkets Inc., in which they claimed that Roundy’s collected their fingerprints without their consent in violation of the Act.
+In addition, employees of Superior Air-Ground Ambulance Service Inc., a Chicago-area ambulance service, filed a class-action lawsuit in which they alleged that the company was collecting biometric information from its employees without their consent.
 These lawsuits remain pending in Illinois federal court.

 As the use of biometric technology continues to expand, it is important for Illinois employers to understand the Act’s requirements in order to avoid litigation and potential damages.
-Prior to the collection of any biometric information from employees or customers, ensure that there is a written policy in place that complies with the Act’s provisions, and be certain to receive a written release prior to the collection of this information from any individuals.
+Prior to the collection of any biometric information from employees or customers, ensure that there is a written policy in place that complies with the Act’s provisions, and is certain to receive a written release prior to the collection of this information from any individuals.

 We will continue to monitor these cases and provide updates as they become available.